FILE - Hinds County District Attorney Jody Owens is seen March 6, 2023, in Jackson, Miss. (AP Photo/Rogelio V. Solis, File)

 - Private planes, yacht parties, strip clubs, and boatloads of cash; the full Jackson bribery scandal has been exposed with the indictment of Hinds County District Attorney Jody Owens, Jackson Mayor Chokwe Lumumba, and Jackson City Councilman Aaron Banks.

 Federal prosecutors say Hinds County District Attorney Jody Owens facilitated over $80,000 in bribe payments to Jackson Mayor Chokwe Lumumba and Jackson City Council Members Aaron Banks and Angelique Lee.
-In exchange, Owens was paid at least $115,000.
-The payments came to grease the skids for a fictitious hotel development proposed by two undercover FBI operatives posing as real estate developers.
+For his role, Owens was paid at least $115,000 in cash.

-Payments to Lumumba came in the form of five $10,000 campaign contribution checks delivered to the Jackson Mayor on an FBI yacht off the coast of Fort Lauderdale, Florida on April 2nd of this year.
-Lumumba was told that the checks were cut to look like they had come from donors in Mississippi, but were really from the undercover developers.
+Payments to Lumumba came in the form of five $10,000 “campaign contribution” checks delivered to the Jackson Mayor on a yacht off the coast of Fort Lauderdale, Florida on April 2nd of this year.
+When one of the FBI operatives handed Lumumba the envelope containing the checks, he explained that they were made to look like they had come from Mississippi donors.

-That evening, Lumumba and Owens were entertained by the FBI operatives at a local strip club, with $5,000 in cash being made available for Lumumba to use.
-He returned to Jackson after the trip and deposited each of the $10,000 in his campaign account.
+That evening, Lumumba and Owens were entertained by the FBI operatives at a local strip club, Tootsie’s in Miami, with $5,000 in cash being made available for Lumumba to use.
+He returned to Jackson after the trip and deposited each of the $10,000 checks in his campaign account.

 Subsequently, Lumumba began drawing checks out of the campaign account made payable to him personally.
 On April 5th, a check in the amount of $9,500 was made payable to Lumumba from his campaign account.
 On April 8th, a check in the amount of $5,000 was made payable to him from the account.
-Both checks were cashed.
+Both checks were cashed, according to the indictment.

 Owens Says Being D.A. is Part-Time Job, Refers to Co-Mingling Bribe Money with “Dope Money”

 On August 14, 2023, Owens was introduced to one of the FBI operatives, who told Owens he was interested in real estate development in Jackson.
-On October 9, 2023, Owens was flown on a private jet to Nashville to discuss opportunities.
+On October 9, 2023, Owens was flown on a private jet paid for by the FBI to Nashville to discuss opportunities.

 At his re-election victory party on November 7, 2023, Owens described his office as District Attorney as a “part-time job.”
 “The full job is developing…This is the part time job, to get leverage for the full-time job.
 This is the part time job to get the conversations and the access.
 Access equals the other sh-t we’re trying to do.”

-On December 13, 2023, Owens, Smith and Witness 1 traveled via private jet paid for by the FBI for a meeting with the FBI operatives.
+On December 13, 2023, Owens, Smith and Witness 1 traveled via private jet for a meeting with the FBI operatives in Fort Lauderdale.
 That evening, on the private FBI yacht, Owens asked to receive his payment in cash and presented a bag he had brought on the trip specifically for that purpose.
 Owens was given $125,000 in marked bills to be split between him, Smith and Witness 1.

 After receiving the money, he bragged about his influence.
 “I’m not trying to overemphasize this, you guys, but my ability to prosecute people…there’s only one me.
 So right now, every police agency comes to us.
 Everybody needs something.
 Every file comes to us.
 Everybody needs something fixed.”